 ART 3600.
-Photography II: Alternative Processes.
+Photography: Alternative Processes.

-(3 cr; A-F or Aud.
-Prereq-1013, 2600 or 1607 and art or art ed major or art or photography minor or #) Continued experience with photographic concepts using alternative processes techniques within the creative context.
+Continued experience with photographic concepts using alternative processes techniques within the creative context.
 Portfolio requirements are project-based.
 Requires digital camera with adjustable shutter speeds and apertures.
-Laptop and software required; instruction presented only on a Mac platform.
+Laptop and software required; instruction presented only on the Mac OS.

 ART 3700.
 Drawing II.
 (3 cr [max 6 cr]; A-F or Aud.)
 Individually supervised projects supporting involvement in other studio areas.
 ART 3715.
 Figure Drawing.
 (3 cr; A-F only.
 Prereq-3700, art or art ed or graphic design major or art minor or #) The study of the human form, its structures and movements related to aesthetic considerations.
 Intermediate and advanced issues include perspective, space, foreshortening, proportioning and appropriation for the purposes of approaching the figure as an expressive and conceptual tool of art making.